QSSRHelper/QSSRHelper/README.md

 ><<QSSRHelper`

-For basic usuage and simple example, search QSSRHelper in the Documentation of Mathematica.
+For basic usuage and simple example, search QSSRHelper in Help Center of Mathematica.

 # license
 This software is covered by the GNU General Public License 3.